tianshengs/Camera_Calibration_MobileLighting2019/README.md

 independent intrinsics for each viewpoint and input these into the stereoCalibrate function.

 Extrinsic calibration is the second step of the calibration pipeline, and to be achieved successfully I suggest the following:
-* Capture images with two calibration boards in the scene.
+* Capture images with two or more calibration boards in the scene.
 It is possible to use two boards by changing the settings file, **Num_of_Boards: 2**.
 Then, the other AruCo settings must be specified for each board in the scene.
 For example:
 ```
 The length of the AruCo markers in pixels